freshcom/freshcom-api-reference/content/identity.md

 ### Retrive a user

-Use this endpoint to retrive an existing user.
+Use this endpoint to retrive a managed user.

 **Authorization**

-Authorized roles: `administrator`
+Authorized roles: Administrator

 **Parameters**